-We won't install rumble strips in residential areas.
+We're planning to only install rumble strips in non-residential areas within Section 1.
 This will prevent residents being disrupted by the noise of people driving over them, which can be especially noticeable at night.

 We're also addressing another common source of road noise - bridge joints.
-Instead of leaving exposed joints that create a 'thump' when vehicles pass over, we'll asphalt over them to create a smoother, quieter transition.
+Instead of leaving exposed joints that create a 'thump' when vehicles pass over, we're planning to asphalt over them to create a smoother, quieter transition.